marcpaq/b1fipl/README.md

 [Tiny Basic](http://ittybittycomputers.com/IttyBitty/TinyBasic/index.htm) implemented by Tom Pittman

+[How to implement a programming language in JavaScript](http://lisperator.net/pltut/) implemented by Mihai Bazon

 ## Epilogue

 Have you implemented a programming language in a single file?
 Let me know with a pull request.